LarsBehrenberg/gb-content-copy/content/posts/british-history.md

       ### Britain has had to redefine herself after the Second World War.

-      No longer a political or economic superpower, she has instead excelled in the arts, the development of cutting-edge technology, the service industries and in sport.
+      <p style="font-size: 110%">No longer a political or economic superpower, Britain has instead excelled in the arts, the development of cutting-edge technology, the service industries, and in sport.</>

+      **23 March 2020:**  Boris Johnson announces that the country will enter lockdown to combat the Coronavirus pandemic sweeping the globe.
+The measures, which continued in full force until 4 July, prevented people from leaving their homes other than for essential journeys and a single daily exercise session.
+They are the most significant peacetime restrictions on daily life ever imposed.

+      **31 January 2020**: After years of fraught political wrangling, Britain leaves the EU under the premiership of Boris Johnson.
+Johnson took control of the conservative party after an exit deal negotiated by former PM Theresa May failed to gain the assent of parliament.
+Johnson's conservative party trounced Jeremy Corbyn's labour party in the ensuing December 2019 general election.

       **23 June 2016:** After a bitterly fought referendum, Britain votes by a small majority (51.9% to 48.1%) to leave the European Union.